The

 JJ Merelo, university of Granada, Spain, jmerelo@ugr.es

-Or, how the history of Sicily can help us save energy in our applications
+Or, how Dutch art (and history) can help us save energy in our evolutionary algorithms

 Computers need power to operate